54skyxenon/54skyxenon.github.io/content/blog/recruiting-2022.md

 {{% blog-shortcode caption="Duoversary concert by Carly Rae Jepsen!" file="https://i.ibb.co/dBXy561/duolingo-concert.jpg" %}}

 From Duolingo, I realized I liked working on front-facing software usable by the common man.
-I remember that while I was receiving a haircut, my barber gave me feedback about the app as a user himself.
+While I was receiving a haircut, my barber gave me feedback about the app as a user himself.
 This wasn't the case for all three of my previous companies, whose products were aimed towards people with technical backgrounds.

 {{% blog-shortcode caption="Group photo at end of dinner cruise" file="https://i.ibb.co/HqVC4KN/duolingo-cruise.jpg" %}}